tivac/modular-css/packages/processor/README.md

 Returns a promise.
 Add `file` to the `Processor` instance, reads contents from disk using `fs`.

-### `.output([files])`
+### `.output({ args })`

 Returns a promise.
 Finalize processing of all added CSS and create combined CSS output file.

-Optionally allows for combining a subset of the loaded files by passing a single file or array of files.
+Passing `files` as part of `args` will result in getting back combined output CSS just for the listed files and their dependencies.

+Passing `to` as part of `args` will be passed along to teh `after` and `done` hooks for proper path adjustment in maps & any plugins that use it.

 **WARNING**: Calling `.output()` before any preceeding `.file(...)`/`.string(...)` calls have resolved their returned promises will return a rejected promise.
 See [usage](#usage) for an example of correct usage.